larrylebron/CMPS164/README.md

--Simulated ball now accepts applications of force, rolls onto new tiles, bounces off walls, and enters the cup upon collision -Ball checks one frame ahead for collisions and updates velocity in the following frame as necessary -Tiles store friction data, which slows the ball as it rolls -The main game loop now allows for user input to impel the ball -Fixed camera bugs from previous submission
+-Simulated ball now accepts applications of force, rolls onto new tiles, bounces off walls, and enters the cup upon collision -Ball checks one frame ahead for collisions and updates velocity in the following frame as necessary -Tiles store friction data, which slows the ball as it rolls -Gravity causes the ball to roll down hills
+-The main game loop now allows for user input to impel the ball -Fixed camera bugs from previous submission
 -Updated loader complete with new logging